MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services.markdown

 	##myget[setParameter name='Name' value='Value']

-Note that this should be done in a , as the environment variable is not updated in the running script (this could be done by just setting the environment variable manually).
+Note that this should be done in a [pre-build step](#Pre-_and_post-build_steps), as the environment variable is not updated in the running script (this could be done by just setting the environment variable manually).

 ### Reporting build failure